 • Dissolve the trauma bond.

-If you’re in an abusive relationship, it’s probably affecting your mental health more than you understand and can have long-term consequences.
-There’s no reason a person should have to accept abusive behavior and live with that, but if you find yourself unable to leave, there is probably a trauma bond you’ll first have to resolve.
+If you’re in an abusive relationship, it’s probably affecting your mental health more than you can comprehend and can have long-term consequences.

 If you don’t understand what attracts you to them in the first place, you won’t be able to rationalize your decision to leave.
+Also, if you don’t seek the help of a trained medical professional to help you understand the trauma that’s unhealthily gluing you together, you‘ll unlikely find the courage to break free.

 • Talk to a family member or therapist.